flaneurette/class.SecureContactForm/README.md

 		}

-# Parse HTML templates
+# Parse TXT templates
-The HTML template parse function expects {{ and }} to delimit variables to parse.
+The TXT template parse function expects {{ and }} to delimit variables to parse.
 This can be changed in the configuration.

 		$tpl = new \security\forms\SecureMail([]);